Medical Emergencies On Your Boat

 Calling the Coast Guard in any medical emergency you deem yourself unfit to handle is always a good idea.
 "Anytime there's a medical emergency that the boater feels is an immediate life-threatening situation, it's appropriate to call mayday to contact the Coast Guard," says Captain David McBride of the USCG Office of Search & Rescue.
 "If the situation is not immediately life-threatening, but is still beyond the capability of those on the boat, they should simply hail the Coast Guard and request medical advice, also known as a medico."

 Once you call the Coast Guard, be prepared to give a laundry list of information about the emergency.
 They'll then assess whether the need is for medical advice, or a complete medevac (where the Coast Guard removes the injured party).

 "Medical evacuations can be extremely hazardous to both the patient and crew for a variety of reasons," says McBride.
 "In all medevac operations, the risk of the mission will be weighed against the risks to the patient."

 But that's all in response to a very extreme situation that most boaters, luckily, will never come close to encountering.
 For advice and reassurance for an onboard injury or medical situation you think you can't handle, get on the radio and hail the Coast Guard to request a medico.

 There is also an international organization C.I.R.M. that provides free medical advice to vessels (www.cirm.it) that can be reached via cell or satellite phone.

-Few of us plan for a crewmember to fall overboard.
-Getting that person back aboard is harder than you think
+Getting that person back aboard that has fallen overboard is harder than you think

 Your cell phone or tablet doesn't just make boating better, it can make it safer, too